winterrdog/currency-codes/README.md

 # currency-codes

 A node.js module to list and work on currency codes based on the [ISO 4217](http://en.wikipedia.org/wiki/ISO_4217) standard.
+This package has zero dependencies therefore it is lightweight if you care about small bundle sizes.

     npm install currency-codes